sp4ghet/GGDuelsFetcher/README.md

 **v1.1** - Added random-order input for updating data

 **v1.2** - Added date filter to spreadsheet

 **v1.3** - Added country data & stats

 **v1.4** - Added median damage diff (dealt - taken) on all rounds per country

+~ changes by sp4ghet

+**v1.5** - Added more info about opponents and an option to filter duels by game mode

 # Instructions

 Using the scripts to retrieve your data is very simple.

 **Note:** All of the following steps were performed and screenshotted in Chrome.
 Other browsers may not work as intended, but feel free to try them out.
 Please make sure you are logged in or GeoGuessr's API won't let you access the data.

 *Note 2:* The # of duels might not match the number on your profile.
 I'm not sure why but frankly it's close enough that I'm not going to bother finding out.

-## Phase 1: Fetching Duel IDs
+## Phase 1: Get the data

 1. Open [your GeoGuessr profile](https://www.geoguessr.com/me/profile)